 TIPS are issued by the U.S. government and, like other Treasury securities you may add to a portfolio, are backed by the full faith and credit of the federal government.
 However, there’s a major difference: Unlike regular Treasuries, TIPS are adjusted for inflation based on the consumer price index (CPI).

 Yes, inflation does affect bonds and can be the “enemy” of bondholders.
 Consider a traditional bond that pays 3 percent while inflation is only 1 percent.
 Your purchasing power is positive since your return is greater than inflation.
-However, if inflation is 4 percent during the life of the bond, despite having a positive return, your bond has not kept up with inflation and your purchasing power is reduced.
+However, if inflation is 4 percent during the life of the bond, despite having a positive return, your bond has not kept up with inflation and your purchasing power falls.

 TIPS can help lessen how inflation affects bonds by providing a potential for a total rate of return that adjusts with inflation.

-The principal amount of TIPS is linked to the CPI, published by the Bureau of Labor Statistics, adjusted for three months prior.
+The principal amount of TIPS is linked to CPI, published by the Bureau of Labor Statistics, adjusted for three months prior.
 The inflation-adjusted principal value will not be realized until the issue matures or is sold.